 NOTE: On the very first power up of the library, the user is prompted to run the Initial Configuration wizard.
 It is recommended to go completely through the wizard and finish the initial configuration by choosing Finish.
 Otherwise, with every login on the OCP screen, the user is prompted again to go through the wizard.

 Once the network settings have been configured, you can initiate the wizard from the RMI to complete the remaining settings.
-To login the very first time on the RMI, use the default User name "administrator" and administrator password "adm001".
+The very first time you use the RMI, logon as the User "administrator" with the default administrator password "adm001".